 Veolia provided the design criteria for their ANITA Mox anammox system.
 A total suspended solids (TSS) concentration of 800 mg/L was assumed.
-However, the centrate from the dewatering process has an average concentration of total suspended solids over 6,000 mg/L, which could pose operational issues.
+However, the centrate from the dewatering process has an average concentration of total suspended solids over 4,000 mg/L and a peak concentration over 18,000 mg/L, which could pose operational issues.
 Although most anammox systems are not affected by TSS since flow in is equal to flow out, it could lead to reduced dissolved oxygen (DO).
-Larger blowers could help to increase DO and dish filters upstream of the reactors could help to reduce TSS concentration.
-Both of these solutions would require additional space beyond what is already proposed.
+Larger blowers could help to increase DO and disc filters upstream of the reactors could help to reduce TSS concentration.
+Screening and/or pretreatment to remove larger sized particles would also be required.
+These solutions would require additional space beyond what is already proposed.

-The proposed ANITA Mox system predicts up to 90 percent ammonia nitrogen removal, and up to 80 percent total inorganic nitrogen removal.
-The total footprint of the reactors required for this system is approximately 17,000 ft2, which fits well within the available space at the Residuals Processing Plant.
+The proposed ANITA Mox system predicts up to 90% ammonia nitrogen removal, and up to 80% total inorganic nitrogen removal.
+The total footprint of the reactors required for this system is approximately 29,600 ft2, which fits within the available space at the Residuals Processing Plant.
 However, aerators would be required to provide the necessary aeration.
-Veolia recommended the installation of four blowers, each rated at 3500 standard cubic feet per minute (scfm), and one for standby.
+Veolia recommended the installation of approximately one blower per tank, each rated at 3500 standard cubic feet per minute (scfm), and one for standby.
 The operating temperature for optimal performance ranges between 77°F and 95°F, with a maximum operating temperature of 98.6°F. This wide range accommodates the fluctuations in the digester sludge effluent temperatures while still maintaining optimal performance.
 The remaining design criteria for this system is summarized on the following page in Table 10.

-Residuals Centrifuge Centrate Flow (MGD) 1.2
+Residuals Centrifuge Centrate Flow (MGD) 1.29

-Number of Process Trains 4
+Number of Process Trains 7

 Number of ANITA Mox Reactors per Train 1

 Dimensions, each (ft - L x W x D) 65 x 65 x 16

 Volume, each (ft3) 67,600

-Total Volume (ft 3) 270,500
+Total Volume (ft3) 473,200

-Media Type Effective Surface Area (m2/m3) К5 500
+Media Type Effective Surface Area (m2/m3) К5 800

 Volumetric Loading Rate (kg-N/day/m 3) 0.0582

 Surface Area Loading Rate (g-N/day/m 2) 1.25

-Fill of Biofilm Carriers in each Reactor (%) 46
+Fill of Biofilm Carriers in each Reactor (%) 46.2

-Media Volume, total (ft3) 124,800
+Media Volume, total (ft3) 218,400

-Total Effective Surface area (ft 2) 62,400,000
+Total Effective Surface area (ft 2) 115,400,00 0

-Aeration Rate (scfm) 13,220
+Aeration Rate (scfm) 24,500

 Design Temperature (°F) 95

+Higher Surface Area Loading rates have been successful at